 Graph 3.
-Death or serious injurie crashes by overseas drivers.
+Death or serious injury crashes by overseas drivers.

-Evidence in support of the problem statement 'Roads and footpaths inadequately support our ageing population and increasing active travel demands creating barriers to utilise alternative modes of transport' is summarised below.
+Evidence in support of the problem statement 'Roads and footpaths do not currently meet the needs of our active older population, walkers and cyclists thereby creating barriers to those wishing to utilise alternative modes of transport' is summarised below.

 Demographically, the Top of the South has an ageing population.
-Projections by Statistics New Zealand (2013 base) reported that the population of the combined Marlborough-Nelson-Tasman region is projected to grow (under the medium variant assumptions), from approximately 142,200 in 2013 to 156,600 by 2043 (10 per cent).
+Projections by Statistics New Zealand (2013 base) reported that the population of the combined Marlborough-Nelson-

+Tasman region is projected to grow (under the medium variant assumptions), from approximately 142,200 in 2013 to 156,600 by 2043 (10 per cent).
 However, the growth will be most uneven by age, with declines projected in the 0-14, 15-39, and 40-64 years age groups, while the number of people aged 65 years and above will double in the next thirty years, both numerically and as a percentage of the population (from 18 per cent in 2013 to 35 per cent in 2043).